Mathabhanga Assembly constituency

-Mathabhanga Assembly constituency is an assembly constituency in Cooch Behar district in the Indian state of West Bengal.
+Mathabhanga (SC) Assembly constituency is an assembly constituency in Cooch Behar district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 2 Mathabhanga Assembly constituency (SC) covers Mathabhanga municipality, Mathabhanga II community development block, and Hazrahat I, Hazrahat II and Pachagarh gram panchayats of Mathabhanga I community development block.

 Mathabhanga Assembly constituency is part of No. 1.
 Cooch Behar (Lok Sabha constituency) (SC).